 These country risk profiles were provided to member countries in 2019.
-However. discussions at policy renewal meetings held in 2020 revealed the need for additional discussion with governments member about these risk profile documents.
-To meet this need, CCRIF invited member governments to participate in workshops technical officers to allow them to fully understand the construct of the risk profiles, the and information data and how used information contained in the risk profiles could be useful to the Government for other purposes.
+However. discussions at policy renewal meetings held in 2020 revealed the need for additional discussion with governments member about these risk profile documents. То meet this need, CCRIF invited member governments to participate in workshops technical for officers to allow them to fully understand the construct of the risk profiles, the and information data how used and the information contained in the risk profiles could be useful to the Government for other purposes.
 The workshops provided a forum to receive and incorporate feedback from local officials and to discuss making the profiles